danajez/public_projects/Power-BI_cert_project/README.md

 3. We can see which salesmen was the most active.
 By hoovering over the name, user is able to see exact revenue numbers for the person.
    ![image](https://github.com/danajez/public_projects/assets/116874735/cf1dee88-f700-4dbc-8fc4-1a536ad7a70d)

-4.In this view we can see revenue vs budget in abslute numbers and in % per quarter for filtered year.
+4.In this view we can see revenue vs budget in absolute numbers and in percentage (%) per quarter for filtered year.
    ![image](https://github.com/danajez/public_projects/assets/116874735/89d8c4a0-3196-4956-88b0-f834fb14a79a)

 5. In this view user can see revenue per quarter compared to last year`s revenue per quarter and % expression of the comparisson as well.